enricocirignaco/infrastructureforsensormanagment/docs/documentation.md

 #### CD pipeline
 Initially, a full continuous deployment (CD) pipeline was envisioned, where tagging a new Git version would not only trigger the CI pipeline but also automatically redeploy the updated system to the production server.
 While technically feasible, this setup was not implemented due to network restrictions between the GitLab server and the project’s VM within the BFH internal network, likely caused by VLAN separation.
 Although a workaround would have been possible, the additional setup effort was considered unjustified given the project’s scope and timeline.
 #### Sensor Node Tagging
 Since the beginning of the project, the idea of equipping sensor nodes with a programmable identification device, such as an NFC tag, was considered.
-This would allow flashing multiple nodes without manually tracking which firmware corresponds to which node.
+This would allow programming multiple nodes without manually tracking which firmware corresponds to which node.
 An NFC tag could store the direct URL to the sensor node’s page in the web application.
 By scanning the tag with a smartphone, users could quickly access essential information such as the node’s ID, configuration, or intended installation location.
 While this feature was ultimately deemed out of scope due to the additional workload, it remains a realistic and valuable enhancement for future development.
 As a practical workaround, QR codes linking to the corresponding sensor node page can be generated, printed, and physically attached to each device.
 ### Final thoughts
 We found this project to be extremely enriching, both technically and personally.
 Throughout the development, we explored and adopted a wide range of new technologies and tools, significantly expanding our skill sets.
 The challenge of building a complex, cloud-native system from scratch motivated us to continuously raise the bar and pursue a high level of quality and completeness, right up to the final days of the project.